Red Hill water crisis: Water systems

 The Navy operates a water system that serves approximately 93,000 people on Joint Base Pearl Harbor–Hickam and in military housing in nearby areas.
-This system also serves Kapilina Beach Homes, a former military housing area in Iroquois Point that was converted into civilian housing.
+This system also serves Kapilina Beach Homes, a former military housing area in Iroquois Point that was converted into civilian rental housing.
 This water system distributes water collected from three water sources, one of which is approximately 2600 ft from the storage tanks at the Red Hill facility.

 The Honolulu Board of Water Supply (BWS) is the municipal water utility for the island of Oʻahu, and is an agency of the City and County of Honolulu.
 BWS operates an islandwide water system that serves nearly all of Oʻahu's 1 million residents with water from 100 water sources that tap into groundwater located in aquifers underneath the island.
 The largest of these was the Hālawa Shaft, which provided approximately 10–12 e6gal of water per day, which is about 20% of the water used by urban Honolulu.
 The Hālawa Shaft is located approximately 5000 ft from the storage tanks at the Red Hill facility.

 Both water systems draw water from the same aquifer under Hālawa Valley and Red Hill, where the water table is located about 100 ft below the Red Hill storage tanks.